Elias Karmon: Early life

-Elias Karmon was born on October 11, 1910 on the Lower East Side of Manhattan.
+Elias Karmon was born on October 11, 1910, on the Lower East Side of Manhattan.
 His parents, immigrants from Eastern Europe, worked in the garment industry.
 He attended New York University, graduating in 1932 with a degree in Commercial Science.

 After getting his degree, Karmon followed his parents into the garment industry, getting a job at a wholesale clothing business.
 The owner died soon after Karmon started working there whereupon Karmon purchased the business and took on a partner.
 The partnership quickly proved unsuccessful and the business failed.
 The pair then decided to open a retail clothing store in the Bronx but Karmon's partner backed out of the deal and Karmon opened Hollywood Clothes by himself.
 The store, located at 904 Prospect Avenue and East 163rd Street in the Morrisania section of the Bronx was opened in the late 1930s and remained in operation until the 1970s.
 Among the store's regular clients were jazz saxophonist Benny Carter and Colin Powell, who at the time was a student and ROTC member at City College, from which he graduated in 1985.

 The 1960s and 1970s saw an epidemic of arson in the South Bronx.
 During that period, Karmon owned several buildings in the area and was involved in the community, visiting his buildings and getting to know the tenants.
-None of his buildings burned, which he attributed to "no magic, only hard work and perserverance".
+None of his buildings burned, which he attributed to "no magic, only hard work and perseverance".